Message#

 Introduction#

-Two VEX AIM Coding Robots can be linked so they communicate during a project.
-Using Message, the robots can send and receive information to coordinate their actions.
+Two VEX AIM Coding Robots can be linked so they can communicate during a project.
+Message methods let one robot send a message to the other robot.
+A message can include text by itself, or text with up to three numbers.

-Note: For messages to be sent and received, both robots must be running projects that handle messaging at the same time.
+Note: For messages to be sent and received, both robots must be linked and both robots must be running projects that use Message methods.

-• send_message – Sends a string and up to three numbers to the other linked robot.
+• send_message — Sends text and up to three numbers to the linked robot.

-Getters – Check for received messages and connection status.
+Getters — Read messages or check connection status.

-• handle_message – Register a function to be called when a specific message is received.
+• handle_message — Runs a function when a specific message is received.

-• connected – Register a function to be called when the robot is connected with another robot.
+• connected — Runs a function when the robot is linked with another robot.

-• disconnected – Register a function to be called when the robot is disconnected with another robot.
+• disconnected — Runs a function when the robot is no longer linked with another robot.

 send_message#